 What if becoming your best self begins by taking a step back and illuminating your view of yourself and your child with compassion, forgiveness, understanding, and hope?

-For information about my book, "7 Gifts to Give Your Child--Parenting That Will Touch Their Future" please visit: www.coachmyrna.org/7-gifts-to-give-your-child.html
+This is an excerpt from the chapter, "The Gift of Being the Best Parent You Can Be" in my book 7 Gifts to Give Your Child--Parenting That Will Touch Their Future.